demisto/content/Packs/Sixgill-Darkfeed/Integrations/Sixgill_Darkfeed_Enrichment/README.md

 Leverage the power of Sixgill to supercharge Cortex XSOAR with real-time Threat Intelligence indicators.
-Enrich IOCs such as domains, URLs, hashes, and IP addresses straight from the XSOAR platform.
+Enrich IOCs such as domains, URLs, hashes, and IP addresses straight into the XSOAR platform.
 This integration was integrated and tested with Sixgill clients.
 ## Configure Sixgill_Darkfeed_Enrichment on Cortex XSOAR